Principles for Food Preservation in 2023

 Fermentation

 Lastly, fermentation is the third ancient method of food preservation and it was likely discovered, rather than invented!
 Someone probably left some veggies out, it rained, and voila!
-Fermented veggies a few days later.
+Fermented veggies a few days later that were delicious and resisted spoiling.

 3 Principles for Food Preservation